X

 • Assisting in the avoidance of a serious and imminent threat to health or safety; and

-Medica has policies that limit the disclosure of PHI to employers.
-However, Medica must share some PHI (for example, enrollment information) with a group policyholder to administer its business.
+We have policies that limit the disclosure of PHI to employers.
+However, we must share some PHI (for example, enrollment information) with a group policyholder to administer its business.
 The group policyholder is responsible for protecting the PHI from being used for purposes other than health plan benefits.

 Research

-Medica may use or release PHI for research.
-Medica will ensure that only the minimum amount of information that identifies you will be disclosed or used for research.
-HIPAA allows Medica to disclose a very limited amount of your PHI, called a "limited data set" for research without your authorization.
-You have the right to opt-out of disclosing your PHI for research by contacting Medica as described below.
-If Medica uses any identifiers, Medica will request your permission first.
+We may use or release PHI for research.
+We will ensure that only the minimum amount of information that identifies you will be disclosed or used for research.
+HIPAA allows us to disclose a very limited amount of your PHI, called a “limited data set” for research without your authorization.
+You have the right to opt-out of disclosing your PHI for research by contacting us as described below.
+If we use any identifiers, we will request your permission first.

-Under some circumstances Medica may disclose information about you to a family member.
-However, Medica cannot disclose information about one spouse to another spouse, without permission.
-Medica may disclose some information about minor children to their parents.
-You should know, however, that state laws do not allow Medica to disclose certain information about minors — even to their parents.
+Under some circumstances we may disclose information about you to a family member.
+However, we cannot disclose information about one spouse to another spouse, without permission.
+We may disclose some information about minor children to their parents.
+You should know, however, that state laws do not allow us to disclose certain information about minors – even to their parents.

 When does Medica need your permission to use or disclose your PHI?

-From time to time, Medica may need to use or disclose PHI where the laws require Medica to get your permission.
-Medica will not be able to release the PHI until you have provided a valid authorization.
-In this situation, you do not have to allow Medica to use or disclose your PHI.
-Medica will not take any action against you if you decide not to give your permission.
-You, or someone you authorize (such as under a power of attorney or court-appointed guardian), may cancel an authorization you have given, except to the extent that Medica has already relied on and acted on your permission.
+From time to time, we may need to use or disclose PHI where the laws require us to get your permission.
+We will not be able to release the PHI until you have provided a valid authorization.
+In this situation, you do not have to allow us to use or disclose your PHI.
+We will not take any action against you if you decide not to give your permission.
+You, or someone you authorize (such as under a power of attorney or court-appointed guardian), may cancel an authorization you have given, except to the extent that we have already relied on and acted on your permission.

 Your authorization is generally required for uses and disclosures of PHI not described in this notice, as well as uses and disclosures in connection with:

-• Psychotherapy notes.
-Medica must obtain your permission before making most uses and disclosures of psychotherapy notes.
+• Psychotherapy Notes.
+We must obtain your permission before making most uses and disclosures of psychotherapy notes.

 • Marketing.
-Subject to limited exceptions, Medica must also obtain your permission before using or disclosing your PHI for marketing purposes.
+Subject to limited exceptions, we must also obtain your permission before using or disclosing your PHI for marketing purposes.

 • Sales.
-Additionally, Medica is not permitted to sell your PHI without your permission.
-However, there are some limited exceptions to this rule — such as where the purpose of the disclosure of PHI is for research or public health activities.
+Additionally, we are not permitted to sell your PHI without your permission.
+However, there are some limited exceptions to this rule—such as where the purpose of the disclosure of PHI is for research or public health activities.

 What are your rights to your PHI?

-You have the following rights with regard to the PHI that Medica has about you.
+You have the following rights with regard to the PHI that we have about you.
 You, or your personal representative on your behalf, may:

 Request restrictions of disclosure.
-You may ask Medica to limit how it uses and discloses PHI about you.
+You may ask us to limit how it uses and discloses PHI about you.
 Your request must be in writing and be specific as to the restriction requested and to whom it applies.
-Medica is not required to always agree to your restriction.
-However, if Medica does agree, Medica will abide by your request.
+We are not required to always agree to your restriction.
+However, if we do agree, we will abide by your request.

 Request confidential communications.
-You may ask Medica to send your PHI to a different address or by fax instead of mail.
+You may ask us to send your PHI to a different address or by fax instead of mail.
 Your request must be in writing.
-Medica will agree to your request if it is able.
+We will agree to your request if it is able.

 Inspect or obtain a copy of your PHI.
-Medica keeps a designated record set of its members' medical records, billing records, enrollment information and other PHI used to make decisions about members and their benefits.
+We keep a designated record set of its members’ medical records, billing records, enrollment information and other PHI used to make decisions about members and their benefits.
 You have the right to inspect and get a copy of your PHI maintained in this designated record set.
-Your request must be in writing on Medica's form.
+Your request must be in writing on our form.
 If the PHI is maintained electronically in a designated record set, you have a right to obtain a copy of it in electronic form.
-Medica will respond to your request within thirty (30) days of receipt.
-Medica may charge you a reasonable amount for providing copies.
-You should know that not all the information Medica maintains is available to you and there are certain times when other individuals, such as your doctor, may ask Medica not to disclose information to you.
+We will respond to your request within thirty (30) days of receipt.
+We may charge you a reasonable amount for providing copies.
+You should know that not all the information we maintain is available to you and there are certain times when other individuals, such as your doctor, may ask us not to disclose information to you.

 Request a change to your PHI.
-If you think there is a mistake in your PHI or information is missing, you may send Medica a written request to make a correction or addition.
-Medica may not be able to agree to make the change.
-For example, if Medica received the information from a clinic, Medica cannot change the clinic information — only the clinic can.
-If Medica cannot make the change, it will let you know within thirty (30) days.
-You may send a statement explaining why you disagree, and Medica will respond to you.
-Your request, Medica's disagreement and your statement of disagreement will be maintained in Medica's designated record set.
+If you think there is a mistake in your PHI or information is missing, you may send us a written request to make a correction or addition.
+We may not be able to agree to make the change.
+For example, if we received the information from a clinic, we cannot change the clinic information—only the clinic can.
+If we cannot make the change, we will let you know within thirty (30) days.
+You may send a statement explaining why you disagree, and we will respond to you.
+Your request, our disagreement and your statement of disagreement will be maintained in our designated record set.

 Request an accounting of disclosures.
-You have the right to receive a list of disclosures Medica has made of your PHI.
-There are certain disclosures Medica does not have to track.
-For example, Medica is not required to list the times it disclosed your PHI when you gave Medica permission to disclose it.
-Medica is also not required to identify disclosures it made that go back more than six (6) years from the date you asked for the listing.
+You have the right to receive a list of disclosures we have made of your PHI.
+There are certain disclosures we do not have to track.
+For example, we are not required to list the times we disclosed your PHI when you gave us permission to disclose it.
+We are also not required to identify disclosures made that go back more than six (6) years from the date you asked for the listing.

 Request a copy of this notice.
 You may ask for a separate paper copy of this notice.

-TO EXERCISE ANY OF THESE RIGHTS, PLEASE CONTACT CUSTOMER SERVICE AT THE TELEPHONE NUMBER ON THE BACK OF YOUR MEDICA ID CARD, OR CONTACT MEDICA AT P.O.
+TO EXERCISE ANY OF THESE RIGHTS, PLEASE CONTACT MEMBER SERVICES AT THE TELEPHONE NUMBER ON THE BACK OF YOUR ID CARD, OR CONTACT MEDICA AT P.O.
 BOX 9310, MINNEAPOLIS, MN 55440-9310.

 File a complaint or grievance about Medica's privacy practices.
-If you feel your privacy rights have been violated by Medica, you may file a complaint.
+If you feel your privacy rights have been violated by us, you may file a complaint.
 You will not be retaliated against for filing a complaint.
-To file a complaint with Medica, please contact Customer Service at the contact information listed above.
+To file a complaint with us, please contact Customer Service at the contact information listed above.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.
-To do so, write to the Office for Civil Rights, U.S. Department of Health & Human Services, 233 N. Michigan Ave., Suite 240, Chicago, IL 60601.
+To do so, write to the Office for Civil Rights, U.S. Department of Health & Human Services, 233 N. Michigan Ave Suite 240, Chicago, IL 60601.

-Medica is required by law to maintain the privacy of PHI and to provide this notice.
-Medica is required to follow the terms and conditions of this notice.
-However, Medica may change this notice and its privacy practices, as long as the change is consistent with state and federal law.
-If Medica makes a material change to this notice, it will make the revised notice available to you within sixty (60) days of such change.
+We are required by law to maintain the privacy of PHI and to provide this notice.
+We are required to follow the terms and conditions of this notice.
+However, we may change this notice and its privacy practices, as long as the change is consistent with state and federal law.
+If we make a material change to this notice, we will make the revised notice available to you within sixty (60) days of such change.

 THIS NOTICE EXPLAINS HOW FINANCIAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Medica takes its responsibility of protecting your information seriously.
-Medica maintains measures to protect your information from unauthorized use or disclosure.
+We take our responsibility of protecting your information seriously.
+We maintain measures to protect your information from unauthorized use or disclosure.
 These measures include the use of policies and procedures, physical, electronic and procedural safeguards, secured files and buildings and restrictions on who and how your information may be accessed.

-Medica collects information about you in a variety of ways.
-Medica obtains such information about you from:
+We collect information about you in a variety of ways.
+We obtain such information about you from:

 • You, on your application for insurance coverage

-• You, concerning your transactions with Medica, its affiliates or others
+• You, concerning your transactions with us, our affiliates or others

 • Your employer

-Under what circumstances does Medica use or disclose non-public personal financial information?
+Under what circumstances do we use or disclose non-public personal financial information?

-• To Medica's affiliates to provide certain products and services
+• To our affiliates to provide certain products and services.

-• To Medica's contracted vendors who provide certain products and services on Medica's behalf
+• To our contracted vendors who provide certain products and services on our behalf.

 • To a regulatory authority, government agency or a law enforcement official as permitted or required by law, subpoena or court order.

-IF YOU HAVE ANY QUESTIONS ABOUT THIS NOTICE, PLEASE CONTACT CUSTOMER SERVICE AT THE TELEPHONE NUMBER ON THE BACK OF YOUR MEDICA ID CARD, OR CONTACT MEDICA AT P.O.
+IF YOU HAVE ANY QUESTIONS ABOUT THIS NOTICE, PLEASE CONTACT MEMBER SERVICES AT THE TELEPHONE NUMBER ON THE BACK OF YOUR ID CARD, OR CONTACT MEDICA AT P.O.
 BOX 9310, MINNEAPOLIS, MN 55440-9310.